LeonardoPuccio/LAMP-NodeJS/README.md

 or [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)

 ##### - Shared folder
-The `www` folder is a shared folder synced with `/var/www/html` in ubuntu virtual machine that correspond to default root folder of the web server.
+The `www` folder is a shared folder synced with `/var/www/html` in ubuntu virtual machine that corresponds to the default root folder of the web server.

-*Is possible access to database from a desktop client such as Sequel Pro or HeidiSQL.
+*It's possible access to the database from a desktop client such as Sequel Pro or HeidiSQL.
-Remind you need ssh tunneling.*
+Keep in mind that you need ssh tunneling.*

 ## In the box
 - Ubuntu-18.04 (live-server-amd64)